zhoujin7/tomato/README.md

 # tomato
-My personal scoop bucket
+My personal scoop bucket.

-All non-free App is not available, it is useless to install them.
+All non-free Apps is not available, it is useless to install them.